 to change ordinary bread into the body of Jesus.

-Only Roman Catholic priests and bishops have received this gift in
+They have received this gift in an unbroken line

 all the way back to the Apostles and to Jesus Himself.

 I am a Roman Catholic in part so that I can

 renew and repair my communion with Jesus by receiving His body.

 Next Start of Why the Catholic Church Home